Download the PDF version of the fitting instructions here.

 The rear collar also acts as a template.
-Place it on the appropriate place on the door – a blob of sticky tack or piece of tape can help at this stage.
-Carefully mark the inner edge on the door.
+Place it on the appropriate place on the door.
+A piece of tape can help at this stage.

-collar plate.
-With a damp cloth, wipe away any excess sealant front and back.
+With a damp cloth, wipe away any excess sealant front & back.

 FITTING THE PETFLAP INTO GLASS

 Please ensure that this whole leaflet is read by the person fitting your Petflap.

 Make sure that the Petflap is the right product for you before fitting.
 Make sure your pet fits through and that the product has not sustained any damage in transit or unpacking.
 Push open the flap by hand a few times.
 Please make sure you’re happy with the closing action and the lock.

 It’s vital to ensure that the hole cut in glass is the right size first time.
 The hole for the Petflap needs about 2mm of play in order not to pressurize the glass unduly or to place pressure on the Petflap’s pivot.

 Using the fitting ring as a template and cutting on the wide side, as instructed in the leaflet, should ensure this play is present, but we ask you to double check to avoid inconvenience.